 Courtesy Ann Dunaway Teh

 It sounds counterintuitive, but fast food biscuits are often healthier than the storebought, refrigerator-case ones you bake at home.
 Chains like Burger King, Popeyes, and McDonald’s now offer trans fat-free biscuits; the grocery store type can contain 3 to 5 grams of trans fat per biscuit.
 It’s the combination of these foods with others—think a biscuit topped with margarine—that is especially dangerous for trans fat overdose, experts say.
 “Consumers can’t know how much they’re consuming,” Christine Johnson Curtis, an author of the recent trans fat study, told NPR.
 “If they’re eating multiple products over the course of the day labeled zero trans fat, it could add up.”

 Breakfast bars and granola

 Grabbing a granola bar as you rush out the door in the morning might be convenient but it’s also adding a lot of trans fat to your daily diet.
 A lot of bars are advertised as containing zero trans fats, but a quick skim of the nutrition label proves that to be wrong.
 If you can’t give up your daily dose of granola, read the nutrition label before you buy it.
-If you want to guarantee that your granola is healthy, here’s how you can make it from scratch.
+Or you could make your own low-fat Greek yogurt granola parfait instead amongst other ways to eat less fat without missing it.